getgort/gort/README.md

 ## How to Run the Gort Controller

-With Go installed, you can run (for testing) with: `go run . start`.

-Note that you'll need a proper API key in the config first!

-For more informaton, take a look at the [Quick Start Guide](https://guide.getgort.io/quickstart.html) in [The Gort Guide](https://guide.getgort.io).
+For more information, take a look at the [Quick Start Guide](https://guide.getgort.io/quickstart.html) in [The Gort Guide](https://guide.getgort.io).

 ## The Gort Client